clevkelz/bikesharing/README.md

 ## Overview of the Analysis

 Ridership data from the Citi Bike sharing program in New York (https://s3.amazonaws.com/tripdata/index.html) was evaluated to determine whether a similar program could be feasible in Des Moines, Iowa.
-Data from August 2019 were selected for review as selecting a month with warmer weather would result in a more robust set of information to analyze.
+Data from August 2019 were chosen for review as selecting a month with warmer weather would result in a more robust set of information to analyze.
 The data contained the following fields:
 - Trip Duration[^1]
 - Start Time and Date
 - Stop Time and Date